hellerve/blog/wip/Scheme_Macros_VII:_Design_by_Contract.md

 <div class="figure-label">Fig. 5: We’re almost at the good stuff.</div>

-Okay, now that we have an environment and an evaluator in place, we need to start to actually think about what our generated functions needs to do.
+Okay, now that we have an environment and an evaluator in place, we need to start to actually think about what our generated function needs to do.
 Before doing any of its actual work, it needs to check all of the preconditions.
 Then we need to evaluate the body and check the postconditions, and then we’re done.
 Sounds about right?
 All right, let’s try that!